magarena/magarena/release/README.txt

-  Rachel for making it possible to cancel image download and fixing incorrect images beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Rachel for making it possible to cancel image download and fixing incorrect images beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script wait321 for improving the card explorer and "New Game" screen everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

 Release 1997 (September QQQ, 2011)
 ============
+brought to you by beholder, melvin, and wait321

 - added the following cards:

 - improved card explorer and "New Game" screen